SquishyMona/SquishyMona/README.md

-Hey, I'm Squishy.
+Hey, I'm Ian.
 I like computers and stuff.

 I'm currently working on my Bachelor's in Computer Science.
 I'm proficient in Python and TypeScript, with knowledge also in C++, C#, and HTML/CSS.